 EWA Reporting Fellowship

-The Education Writers Association is pleased to announce a call for proposals for its next class of EWA Reporting Fellows.
+The Education Writers Association is pleased to announce a call for proposals for its next class of EWA Reporting Fellows, this time with a focus on pathways to and through higher education for all types of students.
 The fellowships provide financial awards to journalists to undertake ambitious reporting and writing projects.
-This will be the fourth class of EWA Reporting Fellows.
+This will be the fifth class of EWA Reporting Fellows.

 What is the EWA Reporting Fellowship?

 The EWA Reporting Fellowship provides financial awards to education journalists to undertake special reporting and writing projects.

 EWA expects to award approximately six to 10 fellowships in this round of the program.